-ENG 270 Creative Writing: Fiction (3) Extensive practice in writing and revising fiction, with emphasis on critical analysis of published models and students' work.
+ENG 270 Creative Writing: Fiction (3)

+Extensive practice in writing and revising fiction with emphasis on critical and cultural analysis of published models and students' work.
+Pre/Co-requisite: ENG 102.
+General Education: Arts and Humanities.
+Special Requirement: Intensive Writing/Critical Inquiry.
+May be taken for S/U credit.

+ENG 271 Creative Writing: Poetry (3)

+Extensive practice in writing and revising poetry, with emphasis on critical analysis of published models and students' poems.
 Prerequisite: ENG 101 or Consent of Instructor.
 Grading option S/U. Three lecture.

-ENG 271 Creative Writing: Poetry (3) Extensive practice in writing and revising poetry, with emphasis on critical analysis of published models and students' poems.
-Prerequisite: ENG 101 or Consent of Instructor.
-Grading option S/U. Three lecture.

-ENG 272 Creative Writing: Non-Fiction (3) Extensive practice in writing and revising various types of creative non-fiction.
+ENG 272 Creative Writing: Non-Fiction (3)

+Extensive practice in writing and revising various types of creative non-fiction.
 Emphasis on study of professional models and discussion of students' work.
 General Education: Arts/Humanities.
 Special Requirements: Intensive Writing/Critical Inquiry.
 Pre/Co-requisite: ENG 102.
 Grading option S/U. Three lecture.

-ENG 289 Internship I (1-6) Designed for students who are looking for paid or voluntary practical learning experiences that apply academic and occupational education to real-life, on-the-job situations.
+ENG 289 Internship I (1-6)

+Designed for students who are looking for paid or voluntary practical learning experiences that apply academic and occupational education to real-life, on-the-job situations.
 Credit hours will be negotiated based on fulfillment of a contract.
 Each credit hour requires the completion of a minimum of 45 hours of on-the-job participation.
 Prior experience or course work in the field of interest is required.
 Grading option S/U. One to six variable credit hours.